ivanbo97/VibeScanner/README.md

 # 11. class GPXParser

 This class encapsulates functionality needed for structring the collected data from sensors in XML format.
-Taking into consideartion the idea that the content of the app memory will be periodically transfered into a gpx file, we can conclude that there would be 3 different tpypes of file writing: primary, intermediate and final.
+Taking into consideartion the idea that the content of the app memory will be periodically transfered into a gpx file, we can conclude that there would be 3 different types of file writing: primary, intermediate and final.

 ***Primary writing (void onLocationChanged(Location location) )** : Standart initialization of XML document with XML version and charcter encoding.
 Then the root element with its attributes is added.
 Example file content after the first writing opeartion: